 In the open-plan offices, furniturelink met in October 2007 with development consultant Philippe Jarniat to hear about VIA's plethora of activities (more N.A. envy).
 Given the limited time available, furniturelink could glean details about only some of VIA's endeavours, which include grants to established and new designers, school-based programs, market studies, designer database, publications, exhibitions, library, etc. From this huge range, furniturelink highlights three programs/projects (the VIA website provides a complete list).

-Established to foster communication between stakeholders in the furnishings sector, this free online database lists over 630 France-based designers and approximately another 150 designers from other European countries.
+Established to foster communication between stakeholders in the furnishings sector, this online catalogue lists wide variety of France-based designers and approximately another 150 designers from other European countries.
 Applicants must submit a portfolio for approval to be added to this subscription-free service.

 Chair (left).
 Laser cut aluminum sheet (Marie-Aurore Stiker-Metral).